curl/everything-curl/libcurl/conn/proxies.md

 ## HTTP Proxy headers

-With an HTTP or HTTP proxy, libcurl will issue a request to the proxy that includes a set of headers.
+With an HTTP or HTTP proxy, libcurl issues a request to the proxy that includes a set of headers.
 An application can of course modify the headers, just like for requests sent to servers.